 Common ticks include:

-- Deer tick: As the name suggests, these ticks are commonly, but not exclusively, found on deer
+- Deer tick or Blacklegged tick: As the name suggests, these ticks, Ixodes scapularis, are commonly, but not exclusively, found on deer.

-- Western black-legged tick: Ixodes pacificus ticks are typically found on the Pacific coast; they are one of the top carriers of Borrelia that causes Lyme disease
+- Western Blacklegged tick: Ixodes pacificus ticks are typically found on the Pacific coast; they are one of the top carriers of Borrelia burgdorferi that causes Lyme disease.

-- Lone star tick: It can transmit lyme borreliosis, Ehrlichia, tularemia and southern tick-associated rash illness (STARI)
+- Lone star tick: Amblyomma americanum ticks can transmit Lyme borreliosis, Ehrlichia, tularemia and southern tick-associated rash illness (STARI).

-- The American dog tick (or wood tick): These parasites can carry and transmit Rocky Mountain spotted fever as well as tularemia; distribution ranges from Saskatchewan to the Atlantic Provinces
+- The American dog tick (or wood tick): These parasites can carry and transmit Rocky Mountain spotted fever as well as tularemia; the distribution of the Dermacentor variabilis tick ranges from Saskatchewan to the Atlantic Provinces.

-- Brown dog tick: They’ve been shown to carry Borrelia and transmit Rocky Mountain Spotted Fever
+- Brown dog tick: Rhipicephalus sanguineus ticks have been shown to carry and transmit Rocky Mountain Spotted Fever.

-- Rocky Mountain wood tick: These terrible ticks can transmit Rocky Mountain spotted fever, tularemia and Colorado tick fever (a major cause of tick paralysis)
+- Rocky Mountain wood tick: These terrible ticks, Dermacentor andersoni, can transmit Rocky Mountain spotted fever, tularemia and Colorado tick fever; they are also a major cause of tick paralysis.

 LET’S TALK ABOUT FLEAS

 Canada is home to roughly 127 flea species and subspecies, most of which are found in Western Canada where the number of hosts is favourable.
-Only about 5% of these ticks attack birds while the rest mainly attack mammals – cats, dogs, skunks, raccoons and other rodents.
+Only about 5% of these fleas attack birds while the rest mainly attack mammals: cats, dogs, skunks, raccoons and other rodents.

 Common fleas include:

-- Dog flea: Feeds on dogs, cats and humans (also carries tapeworm)
+- Dog flea: Feeds on dogs, cats and humans.
+Dog flea also carries tapeworm.

 The best way to protect your dog from discomfort and diseases caused by ticks and fleas, is to ROUTINELY administer effective preventative treatment.